We don’t do friends round here. Round here it’s Brotherhood

 Anyway, “Brotherhood” is an awesome film to be enjoyed as both a final chapter to the “hood” trilogy (Kidulthood, Adulthood, Brotherhood), or even as a film on its own.
 It’s been at least two or three years since I saw the previous two films and I still thoroughly enjoyed this one.

-One response to “We don’t do friends round here.
+One thought on “We don’t do friends round here.
 Round here it’s Brotherhood”